 Geotechnical engineers use special equipment to drill down into the ground and extract soil.
 By determining what kind of soil is at various depths, they will be able to classify the site and determine the bearing capacity of the soil.

-Yianni - Fitzroy North - VIC
+Tina S - Fawkner - VIC

 Soil Reports